 Gastronomy & Wine

 Asturians, like their neighbors in the Basque Country, claim to have a formidable gastronomic heritage, and who are we to argue?
-Certainly, when seafood comes into the equation, Asturias has few equals and the region is justly renowned for the variety and freshness of the abundant fish and shellfish from the Atlantic.
+Indeed, when seafood comes into the equation, Asturias has few equals, and the region is justly renowned for the variety and freshness of the abundant fish and shellfish from the Atlantic.

 Speaking of cider, you’re in for a treat as Asturia’s is arguably the finest producer of fermented apple juice in Europe.
-It is always served in the traditional way: the cider is poured into the glass from a great height, the oxygen it acquires on the way down giving the drink an essential kick of freshness.
+It is always served traditionally: the cider poured from a great height into the glass, the oxygen it acquires on the way down, giving the drink an essential kick of freshness.
 Top producers include Tierra Astur and Los Pomare, although most restaurants will also have a good selection of wines, including Albariño from Galicia and Rioja.

 A truly captivating building, Cudillero’s church was rebuilt in the Gothic style, despite its 16th-century origins.
 It boasts a very beautiful single nave with a cross vault and a semicircular apse.
 During the Spanish Civil War, it was burned down and restyled in the bold Gothic mantra we see today.